openstack-archive/cookbook-openstack-common/README.md

 * `cli` -- Used to call openstack CLIs
 * `endpoint` -- Used to return a `::URI` object representing the named OpenStack endpoint
-* `admin_endpoint` -- Used to return a `::URI` object representing the named OpenStack admin endpoint if one was specified.
-Otherwise, it will return the same value as `endpoint`.
 * `internal_endpoint` -- Used to return a `::URI` object representing the named OpenStack internal endpoint if one was specified.
 Otherwise, it will return the same value as `endpoint`.